Early History of Port Arthur, Tx

-In 1896 the town site of Port Arthur was surveyed.
-The Townsite Company, which was a subsidiary organization to the Kansas City Southern-Railroad Company, was organized for the purpose of constructing a port within the fresh water territory as a terminal for the Kansas City Southern Railroad.
+In 1896, the townsite of Port Arthur was surveyed.
+The Townsite Company, which was a subsidiary organization to the Kansas City Southern Railroad Company, was organized for the purpose of constructing a port within the fresh water territory as a terminal for the Kansas City Southern Railroad.
 These promoters of the railroad planned to connect Taylor's Bayou with Sabine Pass by constructing a channel through the Lake.

 Early School History

-- High School, located on Lake Shore Drive and Stilwell Boulevard;
+- High School, located on Lakeshore Drive and Stilwell Boulevard

-- Lamar, located in the Port Arthur Heights Addition;
+- Lamar, located in the Port Arthur Heights Addition

-- Griffing Park Building now under construction;
+- Griffing Park Building

-- Port Acres, located one-half mile southwest of El Vista station.
+- Port Acres, located one-half mile southwest of El Vista station

-Webster Building: In 1900 a $15,000.00 bond issue was voted for the erection of this building.
-The basement and the first floor at the present time are used for storehouse purposes and for the offices of the tax collector, the secretary and the superintendent of schools.
-The third floor is used for schoolroom purposes, housing some kindergarten and first grade sections.
+Webster Building: In 1900, a $15,000 bond issue was passed for the erection of this building.
+The basement and the first floor were used as a storehouse and for the offices of the tax collector, the secretary and the superintendent of schools.
+The third floor was used for schoolrooms housing some kindergarten and first grade sections.

-DEQUEEN: The present DeQueen plant has two very substantial buildings.
-The first building was erected out of two bond issues, one voted May 1,1912 for $35,O00.00 and the other on January 29,1914 for $12,000.00.
-The original building offered facilities for academic work only and housed approximately 400 children.
-From the bond issue of $675,000.00 mentioned above, $180,000.00 were spent during 1923-24 in providing the second unit.
-The new building contains an auditorium, with a seating capacity of 506 and an adequate stage with dressing rooms; industrial arts rooms; one gymnasium, sixty by eighty feet; two showers and two dressing rooms; library; a music room; and several classrooms.
-The present capacity of the DeQueen plant, which is operated on the platoon plan, is approximately 1,400 children.
-The site of this building contains one city block.
-With the permission of the city, the adjoining park is used as a playground.
-The work in this building consists of kindergarten and the first seven grades.
+DeQueen: The DeQueen plant had two very substantial buildings.
+The first building was erected thanks to two bond issues: one voted May 1,1912 for $35,000 and the other on January 29,1914 for $12,000.
+The original building, which offered facilities for academic work only, housed approximately 400 children.
+From 1923-1924, $180,000 was spent on providing the second unit.
+The new building contained an auditorium with 506 seats, a stage with dressing rooms, industrial arts rooms, one gymnasium (60 feet by 80 feet), two showers and two dressing rooms, a library, a music room, and several classrooms.
+The DeQueen plant was able to accommodate approximately 1400 children.
+The building occupied one city block.
+With the permission of the city, the adjoining park was used as a playground.
+Kindergarten through 7th grade students attended classes here

-LAMAR: The original Lamar Building contains six rooms and cost approximately $33,000.00.
-The money became available out of a $200,000.00 bond issue voted on June 24, 1919 for the purpose of constructing the Lincoln School Building.
-During the 1923-24 session it became necessary to add-a two-room, frame building as a part of the Lamar plant.
-There are at the present time eight classrooms with accommodations for three hundred twenty students.
-The kindergarten and the first three grades are housed in this plant.
+Lamar: The original Lamar Building contained six rooms and cost approximately $33,000 to build.
+The money was available thanks to a $200,000 bond issue approved on June 24, 1919.
+During the 1923-24 session, it became necessary to add a two-room frame building as a part of the Lamar plant.
+There were eight classrooms with accommodations for 320 students.
+The kindergarten and the first three grades were housed in this plant.